awslabs/ecs-refarch-service-discovery/README.md

 	- and [Git][17b] installed
 	- as well as [AWS CLI][17c] installed and [configured][17d].
 Make sure that the role that the AWS CLI will use is permissioned to push images to ECR (e.g. [AmazonEC2ContainerRegistryPowerUser][17e])

-Please Note: We have tested this solution in us-east-1 and us-west-2 regions

 ### Build the microservices app and push the images to [ECR][18a]

 1. Use your desktop or an EC2 instance to build microservices container images.
 If you haven't installed Docker already, see the [documentation][19a] for further info.

 2. Clone this repository.
 You should see a *microservices* directory with three sub-directories, each containing the information needed to build three Docker containers.

 ```python
 > git clone https://github.com/awslabs/ecs-refarch-service-discovery
 ```

 3. Get the login credentials to ECR registry by typing below command
 ```python
 > aws ecr get-login | sh
 ```

 4. Navigate to the [ECS Console][20b] and click on **Repositories** on the left.
 Create a new repository and specify the name '*twitchapp*'

 5. Repeat the above step for '*goodreadsapp*' and '*portalapp*'

 6. Build the Docker containers in each of the subdirectories:

 ```python
 > cd microservices
 > cd twitch